 While using AI technology can handle many analytical problems, the human element is perhaps the most crucial factor for the new generation of workers.
 A vital aspect of this human element is clear communication between the top brass and the regular workers of an organization.

 While it was much easier to accomplish this in a traditional office setting through boardroom meetings and lunchroom interactions, this two-way communication is more crucial than ever in the present remote work culture.

 Company-wide pulse surveys and one-on-one interaction between managers and employees help you gauge the quality of employee experience within the organization.
 When managers and company leaders are personally invested in the well-being of their employees, it brings a much-needed sense of camaraderie to all teams.

-Another aspect of this investment in employee engagement is providing the right opportunities for them to grow and thrive within the organization.
-Most companies can significantly reduce attrition rates by investing some time and energy into crafting an optimal career path for an employee.
+Another aspect of this investment in employee engagement is providing opportunities for them to grow and thrive within the organization.
+Most companies can significantly reduce attrition rates by investing time and energy into crafting an optimal career path for an employee.

 This includes steady financial progression as well as improvement in roles and responsibilities.
 If vertical growth is not possible, organizations should try to move them laterally to learn new skills, continue to grow, and feel motivated to contribute.
-The idea is to keep the employees happy and satisfied from the moment they join till their retirement, a career path that is becoming increasingly rare these days.
+The idea is to keep the employees happy and satisfied from the moment they join till retirement, a career path that is becoming increasingly rare.